 It was then that we decided to develop a small house with many possibilities, a house that can grow according to different needs.
 Our aim is not only to build a small house but to create a small home which can be enjoyed for many years to come without the need of spending excessive time in the renovation or rebuilding process.

-To accomplish our idea we approached one of Denmark’s most well-known architects Lars Frank Nielsen and with his help the house ONE+ was born.
+To accomplish our idea we approached one of Denmark’s most well-known architects Lars Frank Nielsen and with his help our modular house was born.

-ONE+ allows the owner to add or subtract ONE+ houses and combine them in different ways with endless possibilities.
+Our modular housing system allows the owner to add or subtract modules and combine them in different ways with endless possibilities.

-It’s truly wonderful and exciting to see how our customers combine and use their ONE+ to create their perfect home.
+It’s truly wonderful and exciting to see how our customers combine and use the wealth of modules and elements to create their perfect home.

 Lars Frank Nilsen